WiltshireWizard/Bike_Sharing_Demand/README.md

-# Bike_Sharing_Demand
+# Bike_Sharing_Demand Project Overview:

-Forescast use of a bikeshare system in Washington, D.C
+* Applying various regression models to historical usage patterns and weather data.
+* Models can then be used to forecast bike rental demand in the Capital Bikeshare program in Washington, D.C.